paketo-buildpacks/spring-boot/README.md

 The Paketo Spring Boot Buildpack is a Cloud Native Buildpack that contributes Spring Boot dependency information and slices an application into multiple layers.

 ## Behavior
-This buildpack will participate any of the following conditions are met
+This buildpack will participate if all of the following conditions are met

 * `<APPLICATION_ROOT>/META-INF/MANIFEST.MF` contains a `Spring-Boot-Version` entry